 A Transfer Assets action can happen at any time, and the stand in question can be anywhere on table.
 The transfer requires a separate roll (4+) to succeed, and failure causes loss of initiative to the transferring player but not the receiving player.
 A successful Transfer Assets action means the stands are now attached to the receiving player, and hence are restricted to that players Operational Zone as above.
 The location of the stand will affect whether they need to make an activation roll to perform subsequent actions (see above).
 A Transfer Assets action is not a move action, so is not subject to reactive fire.

-I use the special rules mentioned in Hit the Dirt supplement to Crossfire
+I use the special rules 1-7 from Hit the Dirt, the supplement to Crossfire:

 - Night Fighting